material-motion/material-motion/specifications/life_of_a_context_transition_director.md

-# Life of a transition director
+# Life of a context transition director

 Let's walk through the life of a simple fade transition director.